tyler274/rummage/docs/mtg_rules/turn_structure.md

 # Turn Structure

 This document provides an overview of the turn structure rules in Magic: The Gathering.
-For the detailed implementation in Rummage, please see [Turn Structure](../mtg_core/turn_structure/index.md).
+For the detailed implementation in Rummage, please see [Turn Structure Implementation](../mtg_core/turn_structure/index.md).

 ## Overview of Turn Structure